 The only physical appearance of the man, from whom the order of Melchizedek is named, takes place in the lifetime of Abram (Abraham).
 In his early eighties (see Genesis 12:4), Abram is forced to muster up a small army of his trained servants.
-He does this to rescue Lot (a close relative) from a four-king alliance that has taken him and many others as prisoners (Genesis 14:1 - 14).
-Abram is victorious in battle against this confederation and frees Lot.
-It is after his stunning military victory that he meets the mysterious and highly honored priest named Melchizedek.
+He does this to rescue Lot from a four-king alliance that has taken him and many others as prisoners (Genesis 14:1 - 14).
+Abram is ultimately victorious in battle.
+He then meets Melchizedek, the mysterious and highly honored priest, who meets with and blesses him.

 What can we learn about Melchizedek from this brief account?
 His name, in Hebrew, means someone who is the King of Right or Righteousness (Strong's Concordance #H4442), a fact later confirmed (Hebrews 7:2).
 He possesses the title "King of Salem" which, given that Salem means "peace" (Brown-Driver-Briggs Hebrew Definitions, #H8004), is synonymous with "King of Peace" (Hebrews 7:2).
 Salem is also an early name for the city of Jerusalem.

 The Apostle Paul quotes a somewhat hidden Old Testament passage to show that the priesthood started by this mysterious person made possible Jesus' role as our heavenly high priest.
 It is a role that he did not perfectly fulfill until after he was born, suffered, died and was resurrected from the dead (Hebrews 5:7 - 10, 9:11 - 12).